Created on

 Solution |

-The above example is from a FortiGate-3600E and it is easily possible to observe that port3 up to port6 belongs to the same group.
+The above example is from a FortiGate-3600E, and it is easily possible to observe that port3 up to port6 belong to the same group.

-When the user changes one of the speed settings, FortiOS generates a warning message and changes the setting in order to be identical in the other 3 port group members as well.
+When the user changes one of the speed settings, FortiOS generates a warning message and changes the setting to be identical in the other 3 port group members as well.

-For example, speed settings was changed only in port33:
+For example, speed settings were changed only in port33:

 config system interface edit port33